ebzzry/ebzzry.github.io/src/lambda-calculus.md

 (λsz.z)
 ```

-For convenience purposes, let's label that expression as `0`, with the
+For convenience purposes, let’s label that expression as `0`, with the
-`≡` symbol read as "is identical to".
+`≡` symbol read as “is identical to”.

 ```
 0 ≡ (λsz.z)
 ```

-Building from `0`, let's enumerate the first three counting numbers:
+Building from `0`, let’s enumerate the first three counting numbers:

 ```
 1 ≡ (λsz.s(z))